-During our visit of the Garden Island, my husband was especially interested in waterfalls and exploring Kauai as much as our rented car and U-shaped roads allowed.
+During our visit to the Garden Island, my husband was especially interested in waterfalls and exploring Kauai as much as our rented car and U-shaped roads allowed.
 I, on the other hand, set my mind on first stopping at Kamokila Hawaiian village.
 I couldn’t miss visiting a place that uncovered the past and lifestyle of aboriginal Polynesian people of the island and their descendants.
 Although my husband resisted looking for an “artificial memorial” at first, we ended up going to the village anyway.
 Little did he know that it would become one of his favorite places on Kauai.

-Uncover the Past at Kamokila Hawaiian Village
+Uncovering the Past at Kamokila Hawaiian Village

 Return to Life